opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sinks/opensearch.md

 ## actions

-The following options can be used insie the `actions` option.
+The following options can be used inside the `actions` option.

 Option | Required | Type | Description
 :--- |:---| :--- | :---